 What is an ADDIN file format?

-file is an XML-based definition file used by Microsoft Visual Studio to register custom add-ins.
+An .addin file is an XML-based definition file used by Microsoft Visual Studio to register custom add-ins.
 These add-ins are small software components that extend the functionality of Visual Studio by adding new features or automation tools.
-The .addin
+The .addin file acts as a manifest, instructing the IDE on how and when to load a particular add-in during startup.

 Add-ins itself are small software applications that extend the functionality of bigger programs by getting to the primary programs.
 Addin files are stored in XML file format at the same location where the add-in project is created.